“Do you contend with shadows?”

 Plato’s shadows on the wall take a conceptual step further than self and shadow self and present the thing itself–or any object within perceived existence–and the shadow of the thing cast on the wall.
 This interpretation is founded in idea that there is a world of perfect ‘form’ and what we experience in interacting with objects or others within our reality is but a shadow or an echo of the objectively perfect ‘meta-existence’.
 This has near infinite implication, in this context I am primarily interested in the way it relates to Paul Atreides, the Lady Jessica Atreides and the reality their journey manifests.

 This just barely grazes the surface of the thought I am reaching for but I’m going to leave it here for now.
-Mayhap the subject will crop back up in the comings weeks or months.
+Mayhap the subject will crop back up in weeks or months to come.

 If you’re seeking more Dune content check out Danikaxix, Jodorowsky’s Dune, the Dune Encyclopedia (ouch that’s more pricey than I expected, sorry), or these photos and article from Denis Villaneuve‘s (!!!)
-Dune film that should be landing in December.
+Dune film that should have been landing in December 2020 but will now arrive in October 2021 on HBO Max.